 Tom Carlson (Fargo, USA) is a professor and director of the Couple and Family Therapy Doctoral Program at North Dakota State University and is the co-editor (along with David Epston) of a new journal dedicated to the reimagination of narrative practice called the Journal of Narrative Family Therapy.
 Tom has been practicing and teaching narrative ideas for over 20 years and has published several articles on narrative therapy that focus on helping therapists and the people that we work with to live out the spirit, values, and ethics of narrative ideas in their personal and professional lives.
 Tom is the developer of an alternative approach to narrative couples therapy called Relational Accountability (published in the International Journal of Narrative Therapy & Community Work) which invites couples to nurture stories of love and compassion in one another through the intentional living out of narrative ethics in their lives and relationships.
 Most recently Tom partnered with his friend and colleague David Epston in developing an emerging performance based narrative therapy practice called Insider Witnessing Practices that seek bring forth the beauty and dignification of people’s lives in dramatic ways.

 David Epston (Auckland, New Zealand)is the co-originator with Michael White of what has come to be known as ‘narrative therapy and community work’.
 The collaboration between David and Michael began in the late 1970s, as continued for many years.
 David’s best known publications are White and Epston(1990), Narrative Means to Therapeutic Ends; Freeman, Epston and Lobovits(1997), Playful Approaches to Serious Problems: Narrative Therapy with Children and their Families and Maisel, Epston and Borden(2004), Biting The Hand That Starves You: Inspiring Resistance to Anorexia/Bulimia, Narrative Therapy in Wonderland: Connecting with children’s imaginative know-how (with David Marsten & Laurie Markham) along with other collections of papers and book chapters.
 David has given several Vermont workshops and masterclasses on the poetics of inquiry: What is a good question?
 Where do questions come from?
 How are good questions related to good stories?
 What guides inquiry in narrative therapy?
 David is an eagerly anticipated guest presenter on The Collab Salon.
-We eagerly look forward to his return to Shelburne, Vermont in 2017 when he will co-present (along with Tom Carlson) a June 15th workshop on InsiderWitness Practice and to cohost a gathering of Narrative Educators.
-To learn more about David, please visit our newly created Curated Resource Page: David Epston: Where the buses don’t run yet. and visit Educators Camp Followup.
+In June 2017, he returned to Vermont to co-present (along with Tom Carlson) a June 15th workshop on InsiderWitness Practice and to cohost a gathering of Narrative Educators.
+To learn more, please visit our newly created Curated Resource Page: David Epston: Where the buses don’t run yet. and visit Educators Camp Followup.

 Jenny Freeman has met with people ages 3 to 93 in collaborative practice, group, school, and inpatient settings since 1984, and still loves going to work each day.
 An international speaker, she has been an instructor and director of Arts and Healing at John F. Kennedy University and provides consultation and training for students at California Institute of Integral Studies as well as private groups.
 She currently works with Walden School in Berkeley, CA, on community psychology needs.
 To learn more about Jenny, click here.
 Jenny is the originator of an upcoming course in our Narrative in Action series.